tyroguru/BPFTrace-hol/uprobe.md

 keywords `arg0`, `arg1`, `...`,  `argN`.
 An important note here is that bpftrace doesn't provide the facility for us to deal with C++ objects at the minute.
-Therefore, if a functions first argument is something simple such as a `std::string` then it isn't currently possible to inpsect the actual string associated with that object as you would with a C `char*`.
+Therefore, if a functions first argument is something simple such as a `std::string` then it isn't currently possible to inspect the actual string associated with that object as you would with a C `char*`.
 This is obviously a significant limitation for the C++ developer.